Joe Moravsky

-Joseph Moravsky Jr. is an American athlete, meteorologist, and Manager at Stamford Ninja Academy who has competed on American Ninja Warrior in seasons five through fourteen.
-He has twice been the Last Ninja Standing on American Ninja Warrior and has competed on USA Network's Team Ninja Warrior season one and winning season two.
+Joe Moravsky (born March 23, 1989) is an American athlete, meteorologist, and Manager at Stamford Ninja Academy.
+He has competed on American Ninja Warrior in seasons five through sixteen.
+He has twice been the Last Ninja Standing on American Ninja Warrior, and has competed on USA Network's Team Ninja Warrior seasons one and two, winning the latter.

+Early life and education

+Moravsky was born on March 23, 1989, in Sherman, Connecticut.
+Growing up, he was involved in many different sports, including baseball, gymnastics, soccer, and racing.
+He followed his other interest in college, studying meteorology at Western Connecticut State University.
+He worked as a weatherman before he began competing on American Ninja Warrior.

 American Ninja Warrior

+Season 5

-In the fifth season, Moravsky's qualifier run was fast forwarded, but placed sixth with a time of 1:25.95 and moved on to city finals as the fastest rookie in Baltimore, according to Matt Iseman.
+In the fifth season, Moravsky's qualifier run was fast-forwarded but placed first with a time of 1:02.95 and moved on to city finals as the fastest compe in Baltimore, according to Matt Iseman.
 In the city finals, Moravsky placed second and completed the course with a time of 3:11.97.
 At the national finals, he successfully completed with 36.23 seconds left, the 4th fastest time overall.
-During Stage 2, Joe was the first finisher.
-When Joe moved on to Stage 3, where he fell on the third obstacle, the Floating Boards, when failing to make the transition to the fourth board, he placed second overall, the only person to beat him was Brian Arnold.
-He was engaged to his wife Stephanie at the time.
+During Stage 2, Moravsky was the first finisher.
+When Moravsky moved on to Stage 3, he fell on the third obstacle, the Floating Boards.
+When he failed to make the transition to the fourth board, he placed second overall.
+The only person to beat him that year was Brian Arnold.

+Season 6

-Moravsky planned to marry his wife Stephanie after the city finals in season six but before the national finals.
-However, his wedding was delayed due to the national finals taping overlapping their wedding date.
-During St. Louis qualifiers, he finished the course with the fastest time of the night with 1:04.13 on the clock.
+During St. Louis qualifiers; he finished the course with the fastest time of the night with 1:04.13 on the clock.
 At the city finals, despite breaking the Rumbling Dice, he once again finished with the fastest time of the night with 3:40.48.
 During Stage 1 of the national finals, he finished with 29.79 left on the clock, the fourth fastest time.
 On Stage 2, he was one of two finishers.
 He barely finished, however, with only over a second left on the clock when he hit the buzzer.
-On Stage 3, he became the third American to complete the Ultimate Cliffhanger, and fell on the Hang Climb.
+On Stage 3, he became the third American to complete the Ultimate Cliffhanger and fell on the Hang Climb.
 Despite the fall, he was the Last Man Standing.

-Moravsky was selected for the USA vs. The World competition, where he was part of Team USA, along with Brian Arnold, Elet Hall, Paul Kasemir, and Travis Rosen.
-He competed on Stage 1, where he completed the course with a time of 1 minute 12 seconds, beating Brent Steffensen’s record in earlier years.
-However, Tim Shieff completed the course in a different heat with 1 minute 2 seconds.
-Joe still holds the fastest time an American has beaten Stage 1.
-On Stage 3, he fell on the Hang Climb again and lost the heat.

-Moravsky and his wife Stephanie were getting ready to have their first child.